 Challenges: The customer must be available, qualified, and empowered to create a successful product.
 The customer and the team must value transparency and develop a healthy, trustful relationship.
 The latter tends to be particularly challenging when the customer and the team have different interests, for instance, getting the essential features shipped as soon as possible vs. maximising revenue, or if they have had difficulties to collaborate in the past (“IT never delivers”).

-A Customer Proxy Fills the Product Owner Role
+Option Two: A Customer Proxy Fills the Product Owner Role

 For commercial software, a product managers typically takes on the product owner role.
 For software developed in-house, a project manager or business analyst may play the role.
-Note that figure 2 illustrates the main communication paths.
+Note that picture above illustrates the main communication paths.
 Team members talk to customers and users directly of course, for instance, in the sprint review meeting when discussing improvements to the product.
 (But ultimately the product owner decides which improvements are implemented.)